Octobug/notes/programming_languages/programming_languages/c/the_c_programming_language/4_functions_and_program_structure/README.md

 ## 4.5 Header Files

-Each file have access only to the information it needs for its job.
+Each file has access only to the information it needs for its job.

 vs.